samdengler/aws-serverless-workshops/DevOps/2_ContinuousDeliveryPipeline/README.md

     ![Validate 3](images/validate-3.png)

-Congratulations, you have used the API to successfully add a Unicorn.
+Congratulations, you have used the API to successfully add a Unicorn!
 Next, use the API to list the Unicorns and confirm Shadowfox is included.

 ### 2. List Unicorns